Urinary incontinence is when the normal way of peeing and storing pee is disturbed.

 - drinking too much alcohol or caffeine

-- poor fluid intake - can cause strong, concentrated pee to collect in your bladder and irritate it and cause symptoms of overactivity
+- poor fluid intake - this causes pee to collect in your bladder and irritate it

 - constipation